mwhelan/Specify/docs/index.md

 - MsTest
 - Fixie

-## Works with your Inversion of Control container
-Specify uses TinyIoc under the covers and provides a plugin for Autofac, with a plugin for Ninject hopefully available soon.
-You can also write a custom adapter for other IoC containers and plug them in to Specify.

-## Works with your mocking container
-There is transparent built-in support for [NSubstitute](http://nsubstitute.github.io/), [Moq](https://github.com/Moq/moq4), and [FakeItEasy](http://fakeiteasy.github.io/) auto-mocking containers.
-Just add a reference to one of these projects and Specify will detect it and use the relevant adapter.
-You can also write a custom adapter for other mocking containers and plug them in to Specify.

 ## Consistent style for all test types
 All tests (or specifications) are written as a class per scenario in the familiar Given When Then style.